Holidoit Logo

 3. Trekking on Mottarone (from Stresa)

-Still staying in Stresa, another highly recommended destination is Mount Mottarone (1'492 m).
-Located halfway between Lake Maggiore and Lake Orta, from its summit you can see a fantastic 360° view that allows you to see the Maritime Alps, the great Alpine peaks such as Monviso and Monte Rosa, the Po Valley and the unparalleled scenery of the Seven Lakes (Orta, Maggiore, Mergozzo, Biandronno, Varese, Monate, Comabbio).
+Staying in Stresa, another highly recommended destination è Mount Mottarone (1'492 m).
+Placed halfway between Lake Maggiore and Lake d'Orta, from its summit you can see a fantastic 360° view that allows you to see the Maritime Alps, the great Alpine peaks such as Monviso and Monte Rosa, the Po Valley and the unparalleled scenery of the Seven Lakes (Orta, Maggiore, Mergozzo, Biandronno, Varese, Monate, Comabbio).

-Aerial view of Mottarone and Lake Maggiore
+An aerial view of Mottarone and Lake Maggiore

-4. Visit to the Hermitage of Santa Caterina del Sasso (Leggiuno)
+4. Visit to the'Hermitage of Santa Caterina del Sasso (Leggiuno)

-The hermitage of Santa Caterina del Sasso
+The'hermitage of Santa Caterina del Sasso

 How to get there